yiisoft/db-migration/docs/guide/en/usage-with-symfony.md

 # Usage with Symfony

-Require db-migration and DB driver.
+Require migrations package and DB driver.
 Let's use SQLite for this example:

 ```shell
 composer require yiisoft/db-migration